On November 20, 2014 President Obama signed an executive action saving two types of immigrants from deportation:

 - Deferred Action for Parents (DAPA) parents of U.S citizens or greencard holders that have been in the country for more than five years.

-- You must have continually lived in the United States since January 1, 2010;
+- Must have lived in the United States since Juanuary 1, 2010

-- You cannot have been be convicted of a felony, signifcant misdemeanor, 3 or more misdemeanors and are not a threat to national security or public safety.
+- Cannot be convicted of a felony or significant misdemeanor and cannot be a threat to the national security or public safety.

 How soon can I apply for DACA?